Careers in Conservation

 Presented by:

 MOC Marine Institute’s team of biologists work to inspire lifelong environmental stewardship and ensure the survival of coral reefs and sea turtles in Hawaiʻi through science-based conservation efforts, education, and outreach.
-In this station, students will learn about sea turtles and corals in Hawaiʻi during educational sessions and have the opportunity to learn about the medical care and attention needed to rehabilitate an injured sea turtle.
-They will also learn about the importance of reefs and the process of propagation to establish a coral plate.
+In this station, students will learn about sea turtles in Hawaiʻi during educational sessions and have the opportunity to learn about the medical care and attention needed to rehabilitate an injured sea turtle.

 Presented by: